Shmaya the Nasi

 Other Tannaim that lived during the time of Shmaya were; Akavya ben Mehallel, Admon, Channan, the Sons of Besera and Rebbe Yehuda ben Dursai.

 In the Mechilta of Rebbe Yishmael, Shemaiah credits the splitting of the Yam Suf in merit of the faith that Avraham had in Hashem.

-During the era of Shimaya and Avtalyon, Halachic controversy was basically nonexistent amongst the Jewish nation.
-An exception was the argument over doing Semicha on the Kurbanos during the holidays, which had arisen three generations back.
+During the era of Shmaya and Avtalyon, Halachic controversy was basically nonexistent amongst the Jewish nation.
+An exception was the argument regarding the performance of Semicha on the Kurbanos during holidays, which had arisen three generations back.
 Shmaya's opinion on the matter was to do Semicha.